Saturday, March 9th, 2019

 - Wear a snowmobile helmet.

 - Bring any personal items that you feel you should carry with you.
 Carry any prescription medication that you need is case you are delayed on the trail.
-A camera will help capture those Kodak moments.
-A snack or sweet treat if you like them.
+Bring a snack or sweet treat if you wish.

 - Enjoy your ride!